NielsLeenheer/ReceiptPrinterStatus/README.md

         /* Initialize the library and connect it to our printer */

-        const printerStatus = new ThermalPrinterStatus({
+        const printerStatus = new ReceiptPrinterStatus({
             printer:    receiptPrinter,
             language:   device.language
         });
     });

-After initializing `ThermalPrinterStatus`, it will attempt to talk to the printer and exchange some basic information.
+After initializing `ReceiptPrinterStatus`, it will attempt to talk to the printer and exchange some basic information.
 If that succeeds the library will send a `connected` event of its own as a signal that you are able to use the libary.

-        const printerStatus = new ThermalPrinterStatus({
+        const printerStatus = new ReceiptPrinterStatus({
             printer:    receiptPrinter,
             language:   device.language
         });